nguyenanhnhan/Attire/docs/index.md

 With Composer:

-	composer require "dsv/ci-twig":"^1.1"
+	composer require "dsv/attire":"^1.2"

-CI-Twig is a regular library, so composer should be install it in the **libraries** directory inside your appplication.
+Attire is a regular library, so composer should be install it in the **libraries** directory inside your appplication.

 ---